-To address the needs of research labs, the UCSD Biorepository at the Moores Cancer Center is developing a week-long workshop that will be offered in the fall, titled, “Essentials of Biospecimen Science.”
+To address the needs of research labs, the UCSD Biorepository at the Moores Cancer Center is developing a week-long workshop that will be offered titled, “Essentials of Biospecimen Science.”
 The goals of the program are as follows:

 · To provide the theoretical, practical and regulatory background to understand the operations of a biobank